 KLCC- The financial district of Kuala Lumpur…

 KLCC is also where you can find the Petronas Towers, Malaysia’s famous skyscraper.
-Staying at KLCC you’ll still have some advantages when exploring the rest of Kuala Lumpur.
+Staying at KLCC, you still have some advantages when exploring the rest of Kuala Lumpur.
 There are several LRT train lines located along KLCC.

 KLCC area is a bit more spread out.
 So I recommend looking for a hotel near the Petronas Towers because it’ll just be more convenient for sightseeing on your first visit to KL.
-The closest one on this list is Le Apple Boutique KLCC which is a very nice hotel with and in walking distance to an LRT train station too plus a shopping center.
+The closest one on this list is Le Apple Boutique KLCC, which is a very nice hotel, and in walking distance to an LRT train station, too, plus a shopping center.

 The Takeaway